Weijingmin2000/Weijingmin2000.github.io/_pages/blogs.md

 <h2> PyTorch Study Notes (in Mandarin) </h2>

 Here're some study blogs and basic tutorials (in Mandarin) on PyTorch, which already harvested more than 60K views and hundreds of bookmarks.
-If you're interested, click the <a href="https://blog.csdn.net/weixin_44979150" class="btn btn--success">tutorial link</a> and browse on your own.
+If you're interested, click the <a href="https://blog.csdn.net/weixin_44979150">Tutorial Link</a> and browse on your own.